Unnamed10110/simpleHighlighter_Unnamed10110/README.md

 * .
 Autho Hotkey V2

   .
 You should run the created file run_highlighter.ahk everytime the computer restarts or add it to the startup to make it run automatically at startup (win + r and, type: shell:startup + enter, paste a shortcut to the run_highlighter.ahk file).

+  .
+Everything inside any region selected is functional!